I Need Views!

 It is important to note that living in the hills requires a distinct maintenance demand as far as valley floor/vineyard living goes.
 It also comes with the need for careful landscape management to mitigate structural damage and additional issues that arise at the hands of natural elements.
 While mountain life requires more planning and work, it also means being near some exceptional wines and a heightened Napa Valley experience.

 Some phenomenal areas to consider for a lifetime of views and adventures include Howell Mountain and Spring Mountain in St. Helena, Mt.
 Veeder in Napa, the West Dry Creek area in Sonoma, Northeast Santa Rosa, and the Sonoma Valley areas of Kenwood.
 Let’s further explore some of these areas and their potential for a lifetime of exquisite wine, tranquility, and gorgeous scenery for miles on end.
+These mountains in Napa Valley are sure to stun you with their beauty.

 Spring Mountain is not a single mountain but a series of peaks west of St. Helena that was named for the abundance of creeks and springs that weave throughout the region.
 This is a perfect place to settle for those who like to be a bit removed from the bustling wine tourism that Napa is known for.
 The Spring Mountain District AVA touts two dozen wineries and 1,000 acres of vineyards, but its peaceful, rural setting is what residents love most about the area.
-Leading grapes of the region are Cabernet Sauvignon, Merlot, and Chardonnay, so if you’re an enthusiast of those wines, enjoy warm evenings and cooler days, Spring Mountain is an ideal place to call home.
+Leading grapes of the region are Cabernet Sauvignon, Merlot, and Chardonnay, so if you’re an enthusiast of those wines, enjoy warm evenings and cooler days, Spring Mountain in Napa Valley is an ideal place to call home.

 What sets Mount Veeder apart from other Napa regions is that it’s located by the bay, provides the longest growing season and the lowest yields in Napa Valley, most vineyard work is done by hand, and the terrain is rugged.
 Mount Veeder is an island of ancient seabed thwarted into a mountain, enveloped by volcanic soils that exemplify the rest of Napa Valley.
 Featuring the highest vineyards in Napa, one cannot help but be taken aback by the panoramic views seen from the 2,400-foot elevation.
 Those who wish to connect with the land are enamored by Mount Veeder’s lush natural forest, majestic wildlife, cool daytime temperatures, and unrivaled privacy.